Superelliptic jacobians and central simple representations: Very simple and central simple representations

 \item[(ii)] We say that a normal $G$-subalgebra is {\sl obvious} if it coincides either with $F \cdot \Id$ or with $\End_F(V)$. \item[(iii)] We say that the $G$-module $V$ is {\sl very simple} if every $G$-normal subalgebra of $\End_F(V)$ is obvious. \item[(iii)] We say that the $G$-module $V$ is {\sl cental simple} if every $G$-normal subalgebra of $\End_F(V)$ is a central simple $F$-algebra. \item[(iv)] We say that the $G$-module $V$ is {\sl strongly simple} if every $G$-normal subalgebra of $\End_F(V)$ is a simple $F$-algebra. \end{itemize} \end{defn}

-\begin{rem} \begin{enumerate} \item[(0)] Clearly, a very simple $G$-module is central simple and strongly simple.
+\begin{rem} \begin{enumerate} \item[(i)] Clearly, a very simple $G$-module is central simple and strongly simple.
 It is also clear that a central simple $G$-module is strongly simple.

-\item[(i)] Clearly, a subalgebra $R \subset \End_F(V)$ is $G$-normal if and only if it is $\rho(G)$-normal.
-It follows readily that the $G$-module $V$ is very simple (resp. central simple) (resp. strongly simple) if and only if the corresponding $\rho(G)$-module $V$ is very simple (resp. central simple) (resp. strongly simple) .
-It is known (\cite{ZarhinM}, Rem.
-2.2(ii)) that a very simple module is absolutely simple. \item[(ii)] If $R$ is a $G$-normal subalgebra of $\End_F(V)$ then
+\item[(ii)] Clearly, a subalgebra $R \subset \End_F(V)$ is $G$-normal if and only if it is $\rho(G)$-normal.
+It follows readily that the $G$-module $V$ is very simple (resp. central simple) (resp. strongly simple) if and only if the corresponding $\rho(G)$-module $V$ is very simple (resp. central simple) (resp. strongly simple).
+It is known \cite[ Rem.
+2.2(ii)]{ZarhinM} that a very simple module is absolutely simple. \item[(iii)] If $R$ is a $G$-normal subalgebra of $\End_F(V)$ then

 Indeed, suppose that there is $u \in R$ such that for some $\sigma \in G$

 This implies that

 It follows that